 About me

-I am a research scientist at Google Research.
 I obtained my Ph.D. in Computer Science from the University of Southern California, where I was fortunate to be advised by Aram Galstyan and Greg Ver Steeg.
-Prior to that, I received my M.S. and B.S. degrees in Applied Mathematics and Computer Science from Yerevan State University.
+My thesis was on information stored in neural network weights or activations, and its connections to generalization, memorization, stability and learning dynamics.
+Prior to USC, I received my M.S. and B.S. degrees in Applied Mathematics and Computer Science from Yerevan State University.
+Outside of work, I am interested in reading, cinema, billiards, skiing, chess, music, and philosophy.

 Updates